Who else can help treat and manage type 2 diabetes?

 Diabetes is best managed and treated with the help of a team of health professionals with a range of expertise.
-This team may include a:
+This team may include the following members.

 In many practices, a practice nurse will play an important role in establishing, managing and implementing systems for diabetes care.